sagemath/trac_to_gh/Issue 2724.md

 # Issue 2724: Graph.show3D should have default aspect ratio of [1,1,1]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2724

 Original creator: jason